 Of all the features and form factors, you’ll find two base designs — one using an optical sensor, and one based on a laser.
 What’s the difference and which is better?
 Let’s have a look.

 Guess what?
 All mice are optical

 Modern mice are basically cameras.
 They constantly take pictures, although instead of capturing your face, they grab images of the surface underneath.
-These images aren’t meant for posting on Facebook, but instead are converted into data for tracking the peripheral’s current location on a surface.
-Ultimately, you have a low-resolution camera in the palm of your hand, that is only meant to track the peripheral’s X and Y coordinates thousands of times per second.
+These images aren’t meant for posting on social media, but instead are converted into data for tracking the peripheral’s current location on a surface.
+Ultimately, you have a low-resolution camera in the palm of your hand, otherwise known as a CMOS sensor.
+Combined with two lenses and a source of illumination, they track the peripheral’s X and Y coordinates thousands of times per second.

 Laser mice use an accurate, invisible beam

 This infrared laser replaces the infrared/red LED on “optical” models, but don’t worry.
-It won’t damage your eyes, because the lasers used by mice aren’t powerful (still, don’t press your luck and by staring at it for minutes at a time).
+It won’t damage your eyes, because the lasers used by mice aren’t powerful (still, don’t press your luck and stare at it for minutes at a time).

 They’re also in infrared — outside the visible spectrum — so you won’t see an annoying red glow emanating from beneath your mouse.

 At one time, laser models were believed to be far superior than “optical” versions.
 Over time, though, optical mice have improved, and they now work in a variety of situations with a high degree of accuracy.
 The laser model’s superiority stemmed from having a higher sensitivity than LED-based mice.
 However, unless you’re a PC gamer, that’s probably not an important feature.

 So what’s the big difference between using an optical mouse, and a laser mouse, if the only difference is illumination?